 Your place of employment can sometimes feel like a battlefield.
 You may have certain coworkers you strictly avoid, while others you pair up with at the first opportunity.
-Then, there are coworkers that fall somewhere in the middle: they may seem friendly, when really they are your enemies.
-Watch out for these people, as they can be bad news for your personal and professional life.
+Then, there are coworkers that fall somewhere in the middle: they may seem friendly, when really they can be just that.

 Here are six common types of workplace personalities that may wreak havoc for you, if you aren’t careful – as well as how to deal with them.
 If your work environment has turned hostile, consult with a Tampa employment attorney for more information on your legal options.